Jeff-Smith31/Todo_App/README.md

 Architecture
 - Frontend: Static HTML/CSS/JS with a Service Worker and Web App Manifest.
 Served from any static host (locally or S3+CloudFront in production).
-- Backend (optional): Django + Django REST Framework + SQLite (Dockerized).
-Secure defaults (CORS with credentials, session auth).
+- Backend (optional): Node.js/Express with DynamoDB (Dockerized), no local database persistence required.
+Secure defaults (CORS with credentials, JWT cookie/session auth).
 Web Push subscribe endpoints provided (VAPID key exposure when configured).
 - Auto‑connect: The frontend reads window.RUNTIME_CONFIG.BACKEND_URL from an optional config.js file at the site root.
 We provide a script that writes this file during deployment so the frontend is automatically connected to the backend without manual edits.

 Quick start (frontend only)